varnerlab/CHEME-3130-SU2020/README.md

 ```
   julia> using Pkg; Pkg.add("IJulia")
 ```

 ### I don't want to do all that.
 Can I just look at the examples?
 Sure!
-We have linked the GitHub code to [NBViewer](https://nbviewer.jupyter.org) which allows you to see the examples (but you can't change anything).
+We linked the notebooks stored in GitHub to the [NBViewer](https://nbviewer.jupyter.org) which allows you to see the examples (but you can't change anything).

+##### NBViewer example links:

 * [Expansion in an evacuated vessel](https://nbviewer.jupyter.org/github/varnerlab/CHEME-3130-SU2020/blob/master/notebooks/first_law_closed/EvacuatedVessel.ipynb)
 * [Does N2 behave like an ideal gas?](https://nbviewer.jupyter.org/github/varnerlab/CHEME-3130-SU2020/blob/master/notebooks/heat_capacity_ideal/HeatCapacity-IdealGas.ipynb)